Sandham-a/ms4-nix-melts/README.md

 - Requirements.txt: Containing the python libraries installed
 <br>

-__Note:__
-- Environment variable values are not exposed in the source code, they are stored locally in env.py that is not checked in and listed in .gitignore, and on Heroku in app settings.
-- I accidentally committed and pushed an exposed Elephant SQL code so I deleted that database and created a new one making the exposed code redundant.

 ### Database
 _ _ _

-- The website is a data-centric one with html, javascript, css used with the bootstrap(version 4) framework as a frontend
+- The website is a data-centric one with html, javascript, css used with the bootstrap(version 5) framework as a frontend
 - The backend consists of Python built with the Django framework with a database of a Postgres using Elephant SQL for the deployed Heroku version(production)
 - Postgres is a powerful, open-source object-relational database system (https://www.postgresql.org/)
 - A SQLLite database was used for local development (https://www.sqlite.org/index.html)